robbert-vdh/nih-plug/README.md

 ## Building

+NIH-plug doesn't use any unstable features, and works with the latest stable Rust compiler.

 After installing [Rust](https://rustup.rs/) you can compile any of the plugins in the `plugins` directory in the following way, replacing `gain` with the name of the plugin: